conmaol/maglocunus/d/data.md

 # Data

-The word ‘data’ is the plural form of the noun ‘(a) datum’.
-Data is thus an aggregate of objects each of which is a datum – an item of information, a data ‘point’, a fact, a measurement, or an observation.
+The word *data* is the plural form of the noun *(a) datum*.
+Data is essentially an aggregate of objects each of which is an individual datum.
+A datum can be thought of as an item of information, a data point, a fact, a measurement, or an observation.

 Here is an example of a datum:

-> Kate was born on 1992-11-02.
+> Kate was born on the second of November 1992.

+Event, transactional data?
+Ordinal data?

+Derived datum:

+> Kate is (currently) 33 years old.

+qualitative data, counting - the number of years that have passed since Kate was born.
+The number of birthdays she has celebrated.

 Here is another example: